angelkjm/blog-astro/src/content/blog/quick-guide-to-be-programmer.md

 _Now you are Full-Stack_

-Here you can start learning what you like, you already had time for seeing what you like, and you also can learn 2 or 3 things at the same time.
+Here you can start learning what you like, you already had time for seeing what you like, and you also can learn more than 1 thing at the same time.

-### **Good luck with your Journey!**
+**Good luck with your Journey!**